foundry-rs/foundry/crates/abi/README.md

 # foundry-abi

 > [!WARNING]
-> This crate is obsolete and will be replaced with `foundry-cheatcodes` in the near future.
+> This crate is deprecated and will be replaced with `foundry-cheatcodes` in the near future.
 > Please avoid making any changes in this crate.

 Contains automatically-generated Rust bindings from Solidity ABI.